eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 2. The user registers the public key at the desired service.

 **Authentication:**
-1. When a user wishes to authenticate towards a service, the service will send them a challenge consisting of a random number.
+1. When a user wishes to authenticate towards a service, the service will send them a challenge consisting of a random value.
 2. The user uses the private key stored on their secure device to sign the challenge and sends this back to the service.
 3. The service verifies that the signature on the challenge verifies using the preregistered public key.
-If the signature verifies as expected, the user is considered authenticated and thereby granted access to the service.
+If the signature verifies and the origin matches as expected, the user is considered authenticated and thereby granted access to the service.

-### 4.2 Overview of [WebAuthN]
+### 4.2 Overview of [WebAuthn]

-[WebAuthN] defines an API for the creation and use of passkeys.
+[WebAuthn] defines an API for the creation and use of passkeys.
 Conceptually, in addition to the user, there are four different logical components in this specification:

 - **Relying Party Server:** The Relying Party that wishes to offer a service based on authentication using passkeys.
 - **Relying Party Client:** The program provided by the Relying Party that runs in the client of the user and communicates with the Relying Party Server.
-- **Client:** The client that the user uses to interact with the Relying Party's server.
+- **Client:** The client that the user uses to interact with the Relying Party's server and their Authenticator.
 - **Authenticator:** The device controlled by the user to create, store, and use the passkeys.

-[WebAuthN] defines a model dividing the responsibilities between these different entities and defines an interface between the Relying Party Client and the Client.
+[WebAuthn] defines a model dividing the responsibilities between these different entities and defines an interface between the Relying Party Client and the Client.
 Additionally, it defines a challenge/response protocol to authenticate with passkeys.
-The interface is referred to as the *WebAuthnAPI*.
+The interface is referred to as the *WebAuthn API*.
-However, [WebAuthN] does not specify how the Authenticator and the Client must communicate.
+However, [WebAuthn] does not specify how the Authenticator and the Client must communicate.
 We briefly discuss the relation to Topic F in Chapter 5.

 The Wallet Unit will act as an Authenticator in this setting.

 Note that the Relying Party Client and the Client are two programs that are executed on the same physical machine.

-[WebAuthN] relies on several different types of identifiers including:
+[WebAuthn] relies on several different types of identifiers including:

 - **Relying Party ID:** An identifier unique to the Relying Party which must be a valid domain string.
 This what the user will identify the Relying Party by and let the Authenticator learn which Relying Party is asking for registration/authentication.
 - **Credential ID:** A unique identifier chosen by the Authenticator for each passkey.
 - **User ID:** An identifier unique to each user that is assigned by the Relying Party.
-This will be provided to the Authenticator when registering a new passkey and subsequently provided by the Relying Party to indicate to the Authenticator which passkeys are requested.
+This will be provided to the Authenticator when registering a new passkey and subsequently provided by the Authenticator when authenticating towards Relying Party.
 The Authenticator will keep track of which passkeys are available for which User IDs and Relying Party IDs.
 The Relying Party keeps track of a User Name for each User ID.
-- **User Display Name:** An alias that may be chosen by the user or the Relying Party and assigned to a specific passkey on the Authenticator.
+- **User Name:** An alias that may be chosen by the user or the Relying Party and assigned to a specific passkey on the Authenticator.
 This allows the user to easily distinguish and select which passkey they want to authenticate with if several are present.

 Below we elaborate on how the different components work together to allow the registration and subsequent authentication using passkeys.

 #### 4.2.1 Registration

-The flow for registering a passkey in [WebAuthN] is the following:
+The flow for registering a passkey in [WebAuthn] is the following:

-1. The Relying Party Server creates a challenge and sends this along with the User ID, the Relying Party ID, and the User Display Name to the Relying Party Client.
+1. The Relying Party Server creates a challenge and sends this along with the User ID, the Relying Party ID, and the User Name to the Relying Party Client.
 2. The Relying Party Client forwards the information to the Client using the WebAuthnAPI.
 3. The Client checks that the Relying Party ID is consistent with the caller's origin and forwards the information to the Authenticator along with other contextual data.
 4. The Authenticator authenticates the user (for example using a PIN or via biometrics).
 It then generates a new key pair with a new Credential ID and set the scope of this to the specific Relying Party ID and User ID.
 Finally, the Authenticator generates and "attestation" (explained below) and sends this as well as the public key and its Credential ID to the Client